Last Updated on 26 September 2024 by Cycloscope

 English Cycles (Eugene, Oregon)

-Rob builds really all types of bicycle, from time-trial to loaded touring, and you should really take a look at his website, some of his designs are incredibly original.
+Rob builds all types of bicycles, from time-trial to loaded touring, and you should really take a look at his website, some of his designs are incredibly original.
 He won the Best in Show title at the 2013 North American Handmade Bike Show in 2013.

 Seven Cycles (Watertown, Massachusetts)